StratV0idX/StratV0idX/README.md

 I'm Roshan, an aspiring cybersecurity enthusiast focused on red team operations and ethical hacking.

-I enjoy building practical tools that analyze, break, and improve system security.
+I build practical tools to analyze, test, and improve system security, mainly using Python for automation and security-focused projects.

-If I find a problem, I try to understand it deeply — and then build something around it.

-My main tech stack is Python, and I use it to create security-focused tools and automation scripts.

-Some of my projects include a UPI QR Threat Analyzer and file automation tools, with more projects in network scanning and vulnerability analysis coming soon.

-I'm currently learning through hands-on projects, open-source contributions, and platforms like Hack The Box.
+I'm continuously learning through hands-on projects, open-source contributions, and platforms like Hack The Box.

 ---